 It exists.
 Just because some may believe the business world is nasty, and that you need to be manipulative and maneuvering to win, you need not participate in it.
 In fact, make it your priority to not to be a negative and manipulative leader.

 If you want to be a leader at work, believe in your positive leadership abilities.
 The positive influence you have on the people around you and the ability to inspire your team is right in front of you.

 3. Strive To Push The EnvelopeBigstock

 Try new things.
 Take some risks.
 Make yourself uncomfortable.
 Do the things that may make you look foolish.
 Seriously, what do you have to lose?

 Leaders take risks.
 They are not afraid of doing what they believe is right.
-What are you willing to task a risk for?
-To be a leader at work, you need to take small risks, like taking on the project no one wants.
+What are you willing to take a risk for?
+To be a leader at work, you need to take small risks, like taking on a project no one wants.

 I often say this world is full of people who talk too much and don't do enough.